AzureAzim/msft-pub/Entra-GSA-Toolkit/readme.md

 1. Import-Allow/Deny Rules PS1 is for creating Network Filtering Rules for ENtra Internet Access
 2. Pac-Parser JS and PS1 are tools for converting PAC (Proxy Auto COnfiguration) files that contain destinations for Proxy Bypass into CSVs that are structured for the purposes of using them to import as Entra Internet Access Network Forwarding rules
-3. Import-PACCSV is a powershell script that will take hte output of the pac parsers and make the networking forwarding rules this is designed to SLAM this stuff into Entra quick and dirty.
+3. Import-PACCSV is a powershell script that will take hte output of the pac parsers and make the networking forwarding rules

+This is designed to SLAM this stuff into Entra quick and dirty.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: